 2. Be Ready and Prepared For Your Move

-Another way to show your movers you care and also facilitate the moving process is being ready and prepared for your move: there’s nothing more frustrating to a mover than a client who is unprepared with inventory, hasn’t packed what they’re supposed to or doesn’t know what to do with their own furniture.
-Being organized will speed up the process and avoid a headache to you and your movers — have a to-do list ready, pack your personal belongings and know where you would like your furniture to be moved to.
+Another way to show your movers you care and also facilitate the moving process is being ready and prepared for your move: there’s nothing more frustrating to a mover than a client who is unprepared with inventory, hasn’t packed what they’re supposed to, or doesn’t know what to do with their own furniture.
+Being organized will speed up the process and avoid a headache for you and your movers — have a to-do list ready, pack your personal belongings, and know where you would like your furniture to be moved to.
 Make sure you also take care of all requirements in your building like reserving the elevator and requesting a COI to avoid any delays.

 3. Take Care of Parking Permits

 One thing that is extremely helpful to any move is figuring out the parking situation ahead of time.
 A lot of times, moving companies don’t take responsibility for parking permits.
 You will need to communicate where the moving truck will be stationed, once it arrives both at the origin and destination.
 Not all areas offer parking permits and some areas require it.
 Take the time to research and understand which is the case in both your old and new homes.
 Make it a top priority to take care of parking permits or help the movers find a good parking spot before they arrive — that way they will have a shorter distance to travel with your inventory and there will be fewer chances of any items breaking.
 If you decide to worry about parking at the last minute, your move will be delayed.
 When the movers need to spend extra time searching for a proper parking spot, the move will suffer.

 4. Stay Out of Their Way When Needed